JAGGANRAJ27/selenium/README.md

 - **Add More Test Cases:** Feel free to add more tests to check other parts of your site.
 Just follow the existing format, and you’re good to go!
 - **Modify the Report Styling:** If you have specific requirements for how the PDF report should look, you can tweak the `reportlab` code to adjust fonts, colors, and layout.

+### Screenshot Integration

+With the added **screenshot feature**, if any test case fails, a screenshot will be taken and added to a **new page** in the generated PDF report.
+This makes troubleshooting easier by providing a visual cue along with the error message and suggestions.

 ---